 Over the past few days, the biggest game developers in the world held their own conferences and showed us what’s coming to our consoles in the near future.
 Oh boy, was there a lot.
 There were some big surprises, a few disappointments, and a couple of moments that just left me confused.
 With that in mind, I’ve made three different sections that summarize the events of E3 2018: the good, the bad, and the “Huh?”

-Gears of War is back!
+Gears is back!
 Surprisingly, Kait is the main character this time around, and the story seems to focus on her family history instead of the Fenix’s, which was hinted at in the ending of Gears of War 4.
 And it looks like there will be a new land of frozen tundra to splatter Locust over, in constrast to the mostly barren wastelands and tunnels of the older games.
 Will there be other changes that affect the overall feel that the series is known for?
 I sure hope so.
 Just like God of War (2018), maybe Gears 5 will reinvigorate the franchise with an even greater level of storytelling (something that has been weakening since Gears of War 3).

 Resident Evil 2 was the first survival horror game I ever played, and my encounters with the undead in Raccoon City are what started my life-long love of the genre.
 I had heard rumors of a full remake but dismissed them as just that, so I was caught completely off guard by the remake’s reveal during Sony’s conference.
 And it’s out in just over seven months?
 Bravo!